wackyengineering/smoke-detector/README.md

 # smoke-detector
-This repository contains the Ardunio code for our smoke detector project
+This repository contains the Ardunio code for our smoke detector project.

 YouTube: